Victorian International School Student Awards

 Awards ceremony and media requirements

-All finalists will be invited to attend the Victorian Global Learning Awards Ceremony in May 2018.
+All finalists will be invited to attend the Victorian Global Learning Awards Ceremony.

 The Victorian Government reserves the right to use all or part of any material generated (photographs, film footage, application submissions or any detail) for the purpose of the awards or for publication online, in print or other broadcast media, for publicity, promotional materials or campaigns.